-1.0 INTRODUCTION
+1. INTRODUCTION

-CPS Energy owns and operates the Calaveras Power Station which consists of two power plants (J.T Deely and J.K.
-Spruce) that are subject to regulation under Title 40, Code of Federal Regulations, Part 257 (40 CFR §257) (a.k.a. the CCR Rule).
-The Power Station is located in unincorporated Bexar County, Texas, approximately 13 miles southeast of San Antonio.
-Currently, CPS Energy operates five CCR units at the Power Station which are subject to the CCR Rule:
+CPS Energy owns and operates the Calaveras Power Station which consists of three power plants of which two plants (J.T.
+Deely and J.K.
+Spruce) are subject to regulation under Title 40, Code of Federal Regulations, Part 257 (40 CFR §257), Subpart D (a.k.a.
+EPA CCR Rule) and Title 30, Texas Administrative Code, Chapter 352 (30 TAC 352) (a.k.a.
+Texas CCR Rule), collectively referred to as the "CCR Rules".
+The Calaveras Power Station is located in unincorporated Bexar County, Texas, approximately 13 miles southeast of San Antonio.
+The J.T.
+Deely Plant began operation in 1977 and ceased operation at the end of December 2018.
+The J.K.
+Spruce Plant Unit 1 began operation in 1992 and Unit 2 began operation in 2011 and are still in operation as of the date of this document.

-- Sludge Recycle Holding (SRH) Pond,
+Currently, CPS Energy maintains six CCR units at the Calaveras Power Station which are subject to the CCR Rules:

+- SRH Pond;

-- North Bottom Ash Pond (BAP),
+- North BAP;

-- South BAP,
+- South BAP:

-- Evaporation Pond (EP), and
+- Evaporation Pond (EP);

-- Fly Ash Landfill (FAL).
+- Fly Ash Landfill (FAL); and

+- Plant Drains Pond (PDP).